jaypal1046/dead_code_analyzer/README.md

   -h, --help            Show this help message
 ```

-### Example Output
+## Example Output

-*Note: Timestamps and file paths in the output are illustrative and will vary based on your system and analysis time.*
+*Note: Timestamps and file paths are illustrative and will vary based on your system and analysis time.*

 ```
 Dead Code Analysis - [Generated Timestamp]